microsoft/diskspd-for-linux/CONTRIBUTING.md

 - Progress indicator (-P)
 - More -Z options; e.g. for using a file as a source for the I/O buffers

-## Azure specific features

-These features will be added specifically for benchmarking Azure Linux systems, but may be useful in other contexts too.

-- print out which io scheduler is in use in the kernel
-- print out whether fua caching is in use (available through sysfs)
-    - print other relevant host caching settings